rkaruvath/rkaruvath.github.io/WorkSamples/index.md

 # Work samples
-The following are the links to the work samples:
+The following are the links to my work samples:

 * [Writing sample](https://rkaruvath.github.io/WorkSamples/WritingSample.html)